Argentina, Indonesia accused of dumping biodiesel in EU

 The latest complaint follows a series of actions to defend the EU's renewables industry, which have set the bloc at odds with major trading partners.

-In 2008, the Commission initiated an anti-dumping and anti-subsidy investigation against unfair U.S. imports of biodiesel, which led to the imposition of substantial anti-dumping duties - as well as making way for Argentine and Indonesian imports.
+In 2008, the European Commission initiated an anti-dumping and anti-subsidy investigation against unfair U.S. imports of biodiesel, which led to the imposition of substantial anti-dumping duties.

-The EBB said on Thursday it was also looking into an anti-subsidy case.

-"It would not be surprising if, similarly to the case against U.S. biodiesel, an anti-subsidy investigation is also initiated two months later," Vasiliki Avgoustidi, associate director at Berwin Leighton Paisner in Brussels, said.

 Argentina has also filed a complaint against the European Union at the World Trade Organization to challenge Spanish rules that the South American country argues discriminate against its biodiesel exports.